Online Student Expectations

 - Understand that even though you don’t see your classmates physically, they are still there, and can be a valuable resource when you need help.

-- Use the Success Center.
+- Use the Learning Commons.
 Phoenix College has a center that is dedicated to help you improve your academic skills and catch up with homework.
-They are located in B-228.
+They are located in the lower level of the library.

 IV.
 Coping with Difficulties: